awps/font-awesome-php/README.md

-SMK Font Awesome PHP, JSON
+Font Awesome data in PHP and JSON
 ==========================

 This repository contains the necessary data to work with Font Awesome in PHP or JSON.